An Oobleck Recipe and Fun Experiments With a Non-Newtonian Fluid

 It should be noted that some scientists believe that there are additional processes at work in oobleck solidification.
+It may not be a simple process.
 Researchers at Georgetown University think that the study of oobleck's behaviour could be useful in the creation of soft robots and a new type of body armour.

 An Educational and Fun Activity

-Don't let the messiness of playing with oobleck discourage you from the activity.
-It's wonderful to have a fun and safe experiment for children that can also teach them about the science of fluids.
-With some guidance from a parent or teacher, playing with oobleck is not only fun but also educational.
+Don't let the potential messiness of playing with oobleck discourage you from performing the activity.
+It can certainly be a very messy activity, especially when performed by enthusiastic children (or even by eager adults).
+It's wonderful to have a fun and safe experiment for youngsters that can also teach them about the science of fluids, though.
+With some guidance from a parent or teacher, playing with oobleck can be not only fun but also educational.

 © 2011 Linda Crampton